ssnepenthe/wp-event-dispatcher/README.md

 $value = $event->value;
 ```

-Event dispatchers also allow for event handlers to be grouped logically within a subscriber class.
+Event dispatchers also allow for event listeners to be grouped logically within a subscriber class.

 Subscribers should implement the `WpEventDispatcher\SubscriberInterface` interface.

 This interface has a single method - `getSubscribedEvents`.
 It should return an array in any of the following formats:

-Array keys are hook tag names, values are method names on this subscriber instance to use as handlers.
+Array keys are hook tag names, values are method names on this subscriber instance to use as listeners.

 ```php
 return [